Group Life Insurance in Canada: What It Covers, How It Works and Is It Enough?

 Can I keep my group life coverage if I leave my job?

-The most common is the "conversion privilege," which allows you to convert the group policy into a new, individual policy within a set period (often 31 days) without needing a medical exam.
-Some plans may also offer a "portability" option, which lets you take your existing coverage with you by paying the premiums directly.
+The most common is the “conversion privilege,” which allows you to convert the group policy into a new, individual policy within a set period (often 31 days) without needing a medical exam.
+Some plans may also offer a “portability” option, which lets you take your existing coverage with you by paying the premiums directly.
+Because these options are subject to strict deadlines, it is essential to review your benefits guide or speak with your plan administrator to understand the specific provisions available to you.